 Next project

-The Salvation Army
+The Salvation Army, Goole

-After years of working with The Salvation Army, we collaborated with the charity to create their most sustainable site yet at their new branch in Goole, East Yorkshire.
+Building on a decade-long partnership with The Salvation Army, we collaborated with the charity to create their most sustainable site yet at their new branch in Goole, East Yorkshire.

 This has been a fantastic addition to our sustainability work.